-At PDR templates are defined in the Calibration Plan [RD1] only for those observing sequences that are perceived as most likely to be used, not for every template that is possible.
-However, it is important that the observing templates allow the necessary flexibility in designing surveys to enable each of the Design Reference Surveys given in [RD5] to be carried out, together with, any further Design Reference Surveys that may be identified before FDR.
+Templates are defined in the Calibration Plan [RD1] only for those observing sequences that are perceived as most likely to be used, not for every template that is possible.
+However, it is important that the observing templates allow the necessary flexibility in designing surveys to enable each of the Design Reference Surveys given in [RD5] to be carried out, together with, any further Design Reference Surveys that may be identified before.